MVI-Bench: A Comprehensive Benchmark for Evaluating Robustness to Misleading Visual Inputs in LVLMs: Experiments

 \subsection{Main Results (RQ1)}

 We report the evaluation results of 18 LVLMs in Tab.~\ref{tab:perf_revised} across 6 misleading categories in MVI-Bench.
 The main findings are summarized as follows.

-\textbf{Existing LVLMs remain highly susceptible to misleading visual inputs, especially open-source ones.} As shown in Tab.~\ref{tab:perf_revised}, all evaluated LVLMs exhibit substantial performance degradation when exposed to misleading visual cues, with consistently high MVI-Sensitivity across different models and misleading categories.
+\textbf{Existing LVLMs remain highly susceptible to misleading visual inputs, especially open-source ones.} As shown in Tab.~\ref{tab:perf_revised}, all evaluated LVLMs exhibit substantial performance degradation when exposed to misleading visual cues.
 On the closed-source side, even the latest state-of-the-art models are not immune.
 For instance, GPT-5-Chat's accuracy drops from 90.00\% to 61.00\% when \textit{visual illusion} is introduced, and Gemini-2.5-Pro's accuracy decreases from 86.54\% to 54.81\% under \textit{mirror reflection}.
-All evaluated closed-source LVLMs yield overall MVI-Sensitivity above 20\%, indicating substantial vulnerability.
-Notably, Claude-3.7-Sonnet, despite its strength on reasoning-intensive tasks such as mathematics and coding, performs the worst among closed-source models, achieving only 42.13\% accuracy on misleading images ($\text{Acc}_m$) with an MVI-Sensitivity of 42.10\%.
+All closed-source LVLMs yield overall MVI-Sensitivity above 20\%, indicating substantial vulnerability.
+Notably, Claude-3.7-Sonnet, despite its strength on reasoning-intensive tasks such as coding, performs the worst among closed-source models, achieving only 42.13\% accuracy on misleading images ($\text{Acc}_m$) and an MVI-Sensitivity of 42.10\%.

-In contrast, open-source models, which play a crucial role in advancing accessible research and real-world deployment, demonstrate greater susceptibility.
-The strongest open-source model, Qwen2-VL-72B, reaches an MVI-Sensitivity of 32.38\%, yet lags noticeably behind top closed-source counterparts.
-Meanwhile, Molmo-7B, a representative fully-open model releasing both its training data and recipes, performs worst with an MVI-Sensitivity of 48.69\%, meaning nearly half of its responses are affected by misleading cues.
-The performance gap between open- and closed-source models may stem from several factors~\cite{li2024seed,laurenccon2024matters,chen2024internvl}: closed-source models typically benefit from larger-scale, higher-quality proprietary training data~\cite{sun2024aligning,ye2025survey} and more extensive computational budgets enabling sophisticated post-training refinement techniques~\cite{yu2025rlaif,li2024seed}.
+In contrast, open-source models demonstrate greater susceptibility.
+The strongest, Qwen2-VL-72B, reaches 32.38\% MVI-Sensitivity, yet lags noticeably behind top closed-source counterparts.
+Molmo-7B, a fully-open model releasing both its training data and recipes, performs worst at 48.69\% MVI-Sensitivity, meaning nearly half of its responses are affected by misleading cues.
+The performance gap between open- and closed-source models may stem from several factors~\cite{li2024seed,laurenccon2024matters,chen2024internvl}: closed-source models typically benefit from larger-scale, higher-quality proprietary training data~\cite{sun2024aligning,ye2025survey,min2025quco} and more extensive computational budgets enabling sophisticated post-training refinement techniques~\cite{yu2025rlaif,li2024seed}.

 \textbf{LVLMs demonstrate stronger mastery of coarse-grained visual concepts than fine-grained visual attributes.} Within the visual concept level, both \textit{visual resemblance} and \textit{representation confusion} involve coarse-grained semantic discrimination.
 LVLMs consistently show high and stable robustness on these two categories: most LVLMs models exceed or approach 50\% $\text{Acc}_m$ in \textit{visual resemblance}, and all models except Molmo maintain over 40\% $\text{Acc}_m$ in \textit{representation confusion}.
 These results indicates that current LVLMs handle high-level semantic discrimination more reliably than other types of misleading visual inputs.
 For example, Qwen2-VL-72B achieves highest 76.19\% $\text{Acc}_m$ and 15.79\% MVI-sensitivity in \textit{visual resemblance}, and GPT-4.1 reaches an 74.77\% $\text{Acc}_m$ with the lowest MVI-Sensitivity of 8.04\% in \textit{representation confusion}.
 However, performance drops considerably in \textit{material confusion}, where the best model, Gemini-2.5-Pro, attains only 66.00\% $\text{Acc}_m$ and GPT-4o falls even further to 43.00\%.